Detail from installation at the exhibition The Image of Things, Guttormsgaards Arkiv. Photo: István Virág.

 Text: Stephanie von Spreter

-Installation view of group show The Image of Things.
+Installation view of group show The Image of Things (at Guttormsgaards Arkiv).
 With: Lara Ögel, Amina Sahan,

 Anna Sofie Mathiasen, Juan Covelli, Stephanie von Spreter, Kim Svensson and the Hospital Prison University Radio.